ucloudnet/aws-automation-python/README.md

-# aws-automation-python
+# Automating AWS WITH python

-AWS Automation with Python
+Repository for the Acloud Guru's *Automating AWS  with Python*